muhammetsahin/muhammetsahin/README.md

 ## 🎯 Current Focus

-- 🔭 Working on: **Internal projects at Vepara focusing on payment systems enhancements.** <!-- TODO: Add more detail about current projects -->
+- 🔭 Working on: **Internal projects at Regnos focusing on fraud systems enhancements.**
-- 🌱 Learning: **Cutting-edge advancements in blockchain technology for financial applications.** <!-- TODO: Add more specific learning goals -->
+- 🌱 Learning: **Cutting-edge advancements in blockchain technology for financial applications.**
 - 👯 Looking to collaborate on: **Open source projects related to secure payment gateways and financial data analysis.**
 - 💬 Ask me about: **Payment system architecture, secure coding practices in finance, and innovative solutions in FinTech.**
-- ⚡ Fun fact: **I hold a patent for a novel financial transaction processing method.** <!-- TODO: Add more details about the patent if possible -->
+- ⚡ Fun fact: **I hold a patent for a novel financial transaction processing method.**

 ## 🛠️ Technology Arsenal